HipGPT/hipgpt.github.io/index.md

 ### Project Structure

-For a deeper look into the codebase, you can explore the project structure:
+For a deeper look into the codebase, see the [Codebase](/codebase/) section:

-  * `include/`: Contains all public header files for the model, kernels, and tokenizer.
+* `include/`: Public header files (model, kernels, tokenizer, transformer layers)
-  * `src/`: Contains the corresponding C++ source files for the project's components and executables.
+* `src/`: C++ source implementations and CLI entrypoints
-  * `scripts/`: Holds helper scripts for downloading data and running the training process.
+* `scripts/`: Helper scripts for dataset prep, training, and inference